jlumbroso/prog-exam-room-allocation/src/PE1.md

 4: Emma
 ```

+You do not need to use this function to write a good solution for this exam, but some people might find it helpful especially if they get stuck.
 Don't worry too much about the details of that debugging output right now &ndash; the different parts will become clear shortly.

 Also as a reminder: the code you submit in the end should *still* compile, and also run without errors for all inputs that match the program specications.

 ## The Exam

 **Step 1**.
 The starting code you ran in the last step only prints out the first room.
 Modify the `printRooms` function so that it prints out all `numRooms` rooms, by adding a loop.
-If your changes are successful, when you compile and run it, `ZoomRooms` should now print out the headers for Rooms 1 and 2, as shown below.
+If your changes are successful, when you compile and run it, `ZoomRooms` should now print out the headers for Rooms 0 and 1, as shown below.
 Note that there are still no student names printed yet, which will be addressed in the next step.

 ```
 % java-introcs ZoomRooms greedy 3

+Room: 0
+-------

 Room: 1
--------

-Room: 2
 -------
 ```